-Niagara Region Public Health and the Medical Officer of Health for Niagara recognize protecting your personal health information is an essential part of our commitment to quality public health services, programs, and care.
+Niagara Region Public Health and the Medical Officer of Health for Niagara recognize that protecting your personal health information is an essential part of our commitment to quality public health services, programs, and care.

 Yes.
 The choice to share personal health information is yours.
-However your decision to withhold information may limit our ability to meet your needs.
+However, your decision to withhold information may limit our ability to meet your needs.

-Sir Isaac Brock Way
+1815 Sir Isaac Brock Way

-Thorold, ON L2V 4T7
+P.O.
+Box 1042, Thorold, Ontario L2V 4T7

 Email Freedom of Information / Privacy Coordinator

 Whether your records are paper or electronic, we are responsible for keeping your personal health information private and confidential.
 We take steps to protect your personal health information from theft, loss and unauthorized access, copying, modification, use, disclosure and disposal.

 Part of keeping your information secure is using safe storage.
 Paper records are kept in locked files or secured areas and are only accessible to your health care providers.
 All electronic records require a password and can only be accessed by people who are providing you with health care.

 We conduct audits and complete investigations to monitor and manage your privacy.